Introduction

 Best Time to Visit & Weather

-Here’s a breakdown for the best time to visit, and explore the best experience of your life with the right guidance.
+Here’s a breakdown for the best time to visit, and explore the best experience of your life with right guidance.

 Seasonal Weather & Temperature-

-- Summer, from May to June, is the best time to explore this place with comfortable temperatures from 10°C to 25°C, clear skies, and it is the ideal time for sightseeing.
+- Summer: From May to June is the best time to explore this place with comfortable temperatures from 10°C to 25°C, clear skies, and it is the ideal time for sightseeing.

-- Winter: From November to April, there is snowfall, which creates difficulty for pilgrims to access, and many roads are generally closed due to fall.
+- Winter: From November to April there is snowfall which creates difficulty for pilgrims to access, and many roads are generally closed due to fall.
 The temperature is around -4°C to 8°C.

 What to expect in monsoon & winter?